-The Trijicon ACOG TA11 can be used as a CQB sight when shooting “both eyes open,” utilizing the Bindon Aiming Concept (see below).
+The ACOG can be used as a CQB sight when shooting “both eyes open,” utilizing the Bindon Aiming Concept (see below).

 Superior Quality Glass Lenses

-Multi coated lenses provide clarity and light gathering capabilities with zero distortion.
+Multi-coated lenses provide superior clarity and light-gathering capabilities with zero distortion.

 Fewer moving parts than a variable optic equals more durability.